MABelanger/jsconcept/es6/ch4.md

 Task.call(task); // Error: class constructor cannot be called with the new keyword
 ```

-By creating a class we are not poluting the global name space like function:.
-It does not placed in the window object.
+By creating a class we are not polluting the global name space like function:.
+It does not placed in the `window` object.
 ```js
 function Project() { };
 console.log(window.Project == Project) // true